milkbottledude/woodlands-jb_tracker/Documentation.md

     |
     |── rfr_model.joblib
 ```
-Starting off with `myenv`, thats the virtual environment (venv) that stores all the installed libraries listed in requirements.txt, the second last file near the bottom of the project folder.
-Its only necessary for test runs with `python main.py` though, GAE has its own environment to store the downloaded libraries for public website deployment.
+Starting off with `myenv`, thats the virtual environment (venv) that stores all the installed libraries 🗂️ listed in requirements.txt, the second last file near the bottom of the project folder.
+Its only necessary for test runs with `python main.py` though, GAE has its own environment to store the downloaded libraries.

 `app.yaml` contains code which configures how GAE deploys our website.
-Right now its still an empty file, but we will get to it once we need to deploy the website publicly.
+Right now its still an empty file 📁, but we will get to it once we need to deploy the website publicly 🌐.

-The `templates/` folder contains the main html file, index.html.
-I'm not too sure why i need a whole folder just for one file, but this is apparently how website files should be formatted, with css files inside static/ and html files inside templates/.
+The `templates/` folder contains the main HTML file, index.html.
+I'm not too sure why a whole folder is needed for just for one file, but this is by default how website files should be organized, with css files inside static/ and html files inside templates/.

 `main.py` as you know contains the backend for our website, and `rfr_model.joblib` contains the weights of our pre-trained random forest regressor model.